bluehalo/ngx-leaflet/README.md

 Modify all of the metadata about the package to be specific to your module.

 * dependencies - These should generally be empty.
 These dependencies will get packaged with your module in NPM, which is probably not what you intend.
 * peerDependencies - Specify all of the runtime dependencies of the module that someone using it will need.
-This would include any Angular 2+ dependencies referenced from within your code and any third party dependencies on which you depend.
+This would include any Angular.io dependencies referenced from within your code and any third party dependencies on which you depend.
 * devDependencies - You can specify all of the dependencies needed to build, run, and test your code in this project.

 #### ./LICENSE